-We chose these six plugins for our review based on their current popularity as well as modern design customization, layout optionality, mobile responsiveness and load time performance.
+We chose these 7 plugins for our review based on their popularity as well as modern design customization options, mobile responsiveness and load time performance.

 Plugins we initially considered but didn’t review included:

-Plugins like these were cut because they either lacked functionality, modern features or, in the case of Jetpack, required self-hosted users to create and connect a WordPress.com account.
+These plugins were cut because they either lacked functionality, modern features or – in the case of Jetpack – required self-hosted users to create and connect to a WordPress.com account.

 We also wanted to go deep rather than wide, so we capped the review to just 7 plugins that passed our initial "sniff test".

 ANY plugin you activate on your WordPress website, MUST NOT significantly increase the load time of your posts or pages.